ak1ra-lab/lunar-birthday-ical/README.md

 Extract `XXXXXXXXXXXXXXXXXXXXXXXX` as `pastebin.name` and `YYYYYYYYYYYYYYYYYYYYYYYY` as `pastebin.password`.

 The `suggestUrl` in the response can be subscribed to by the Calendar App.

+**Privacy Statement**: All files uploaded to https://komj.uk can theoretically be viewed by the repository owner, even you are in private mode, although I would not normally view it.
+If you mind, please do not enable the `pastebin.enabled` option.